fivetran/dbt_microsoft_ads_source/models/docs.md

 The bid match type associated with this record; values include 'Broad', 'Exact', 'Phrase'.
 {% enddocs %}

+{% docs budget %}
+The amount to spend daily across all campaigns that share the budget.
+{% enddocs %}

+{% docs budget_id %}
+The unique Microsoft Advertising identifier of the budget.
+{% enddocs %}

+{% docs budget_type %}
+The budget type determines the pace at which the budget is spent throughout the day.
+{% enddocs %}

 {% docs budget_association_status %}
 Indicates whether or not the campaign is currently spending from the budget mentioned in the BudgetName column.
 The possible values are `Current` and `Ended`.
 {% enddocs %}